alliance-genome/agr_archive_initial_prototype/README.md

     a) cd to the directory where you downloaded ES (I downloaded elasticsearch-2.4.4.tar.gz)
     b) tar -xvf elasticsearch-2.4.4.tar.gz
     c) Start elasticserach - cd elasticsearch-2.4.4/ and run bin/elasticsearch
-    d) Check that ES is running - curl http:://localhost:9200/
+    d) Check that ES is running - on another terminal  curl http:://localhost:9200/
+    e) Watch the ES console for errors

 ```
 ### Fork you own copy of alliance-genome/agr to your git account
 * login to your git account - or create one and login